Home / Articles / Coffee Without Plastic

 Watch Out for PFAS in Filters

 Some paper filters are treated with PFAS (forever chemicals) for wet strength.
 A 2020 study found PFAS in some paper food contact materials.
 Not all brands disclose this.
 Look for filters from brands that specifically state they are PFAS free.
-Melitta unbleached filters and Hario V60 unbleached filters are widely available options.

 Stainless Steel and Gold Filters

 Reusable stainless steel mesh filters (grade 304 or 316) are chemically inert and will never leach into your coffee.
 The tradeoff: they allow coffee oils through, which can raise LDL cholesterol if you drink five or more cups per day.
 For moderate coffee drinkers, this is not a concern.
+A paperless cone filter sits directly on your mug and eliminates paper filters entirely.

-5. Choosing Better Beans
+5. Choosing Plastic Free Coffee Beans

 Go Organic